salvaborit/c_simple_shell/README.md

 [commands]: A shell command is one that is processed internally by the shell.
 There is no corresponding executable program.

-[parameters]: Can add some parameters to your the command, if any.
+[parameters]: Can add some parameters to your command, if any.
 ` $ [command] [-parameter 1] [parameter 2] ...`

 **Simple usage with ls:**